 An interest of 1% per month is levied from the date on which the deduction of TDS was to take place to the date of actual deduction.

-Ans: Yes, you can claim the TDS that is deducted under Section 194J while filing an income tax return.
-You need to mention details about TDS, TAN of the individual/entity deducting the amount, along with other details.
+Ans: Yes, you can claim the TDS deducted under Section 194J while filing an income tax return.
+You need to mention details about TDS, TAN of the individual/entity deducting the amount and other details.

 Ans: You can easily verify all details regarding the tax deducted under Section 194J via Form 16, which you can collect from the deducting entity.
 Alternatively, you can verify the details via Form 26AS from the official website of the Income Tax Department.